matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/m6.png">
 </p>
 </br>
+-->

-6. Enter the copied CID (Content Identifier) in "Content Address" and click "Mint NFT."
+5. Enter the copied CID (Content Identifier) in "Content Address" and click "Mint NFT."
-- *If this is your first transaction on zkSync, you will see the Account Activation Fee.*
+- *If this is your first transaction on zkSync, you will need to need to sign to authorize account activation and you will see the Account Activation Fee below the fee for the transaction.*
   - **The Account Activation is a one-time fee to register your account with zkSync.
 You will only need to pay this on your first transaction with zkSync.**
 - *Before minting, you can change the fee token.*
 Users can pay transaction fees in all popular tokens since zkSync supports “gasless meta-transactions.”